SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 After the pitstop has been sucessfully carried out and the driver is back on the track, this method is called.
 The default method does nothing here.

 #### *startPitstopSetup(pitstopNumber :: Integer)*
 Called at the beginning of the pitstop preparation process, this method might activated the pitstop data input widget on the simulation user interface for example or might call a special API, to tell the simulation, that a pitstop is requested.
-The default method does nothing here.
+The default method handles internal state change.

 #### *finishPitstopSetup(pitstopNumber :: Integer)*
 Called at the end of the pitstop preparation process.
 The implementation might close a special pitstop widget on the simulator user interface, when this has been opened by *startPitstopSetup*.
-The default method does nothing here.
+The default method handles internal state change.

 #### *setPitstopRefuelAmount(pitstopNumber :: Integer, litres :: Float)*
 The implemenzation of *setPitstopRefuelAmount* must ask the simulation to refuel the given number of litres at the next pitstop.
-The default method does nothing here.
+The default method handles internal state change.

 #### *setPitstopTyreSet(pitstopNumber :: Integer, compound :: OneOf("Dry", "Wet", *false*), compoundColor :: OneOf("Red", "White", "Blue", "Black") := false, set :: Integer := false)*
 Requests new tyres at the given pitstop. *compound* will define the tyre category and *compoundColor* the compound mixture, wich will always be "Black" for "Wet" tyres.
 If a specific tyre set is requested, this will be passed for the last optional parameter.
 If *false* has been passed for *compound*, this means that no tyre change is requested.
 Both *compoundColor* and *set* will be ommitted in this case.
-The default method does nothing here.
+The default method handles internal state change.

 #### *setPitstopTyrePressures(pitstopNumber :: Integer, pressureFL :: Float, pressureFR :: Float, pressureRL :: Float, pressureRR :: Float)*
 Dials the pressures in PSI, that has been selected previously by *setPitstopTyreSet*.
-The default method does nothing here.
+The default method handles internal state change.

-#### *requestPitstopRepairs(pitstopNumber :: Integer, repairSuspension :: Boolean, repairBodywork :: Boolean)*
+#### *requestPitstopRepairs(pitstopNumber :: Integer, repairSuspension :: Boolean, repairBodywork :: Boolean, repairEngine :: Boolean := false)*
+This method requests repairs for the different parts of the car at the pitstop.
+The default method handles internal state change.

+#### *requestPitstopDriver(pitstopNumber :: Integer, driver :: String)*
 This is the last method of the pitstop preparation cycle.
-It requests repairs for the different parts of the car at the pitstop.
-The default method does nothing here.
+It requests the next driver when swapping drivers in a team race.
+The default method handles internal state change.

 #### *updatePositionsData(data :: ConfigurationMap)*
 *updatePositionsData* is called after the [telemetry data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) has been loaded from the given simulation, but before the data is transferred to the Virtual Race Strategist.
 The implementation of *updatePositionsData* must add the position and timing information for all cars to the data object.
 See the documentation for the Virtual Race Strategist for more information about a [description of the corrsponding data fields](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#data-acquisition).